cometchat/cometchat-push-notification-app-ios/Customize.md

   ```

- 4. Check the same user is contains in the 'blockedUsersList'.
+ 4. Check the same user is contains in the `blockedUsersList`.

- 5. If the user contains in the 'blockedUsersList' then modify the playload if you want to show custom message for eg.'New Message from Blocked User' and provide the 'bestAttemptContent' UNNotificationRequest to contentHandler.
+ 5. If the user contains in the `blockedUsersList` then modify the playload if you want to show custom message for eg. `New Message from Blocked User` and provide the `bestAttemptContent` UNNotificationRequest to contentHandler.

   ```
   bestAttemptContent.title = ""